-The division awarded more than 25 new Agencies in 2018, increasing the number to 487.
-The division issues permits to the state's approximately 24,000 privately owned and operated manufacturers, distributors and retailers of alcoholic beverages.
+The Division issues permits to the state's approximately 24,000 privately owned and operated manufacturers, distributors, and retailers of alcoholic beverages.

 - Ohio law provides a quota on the number of certain permit classes that the Division of Liquor Control can issue within a taxing district based on population.
-There are permit classes that are exempt from said quota. - Jurisdiction does allow the sale of spirits in convenience stores. - Servers must be at least 19 years old to serve beer at on-premise outlets, and employees at off-premise outlets must be 18 years old to sell beer. - The sale of beer, wine and mixed beverages in sealed containers is permitted in grocery stores. - Sunday sales are allowed. - Keg registration is not required. - For every 100,000 residents ages 21 and older, there are 5.8 spirits outlets. - Beverage service training is voluntary.
+There are permit classes that are exempt from said quota.
+Jurisdiction does allow the sale of spirits in convenience stores. - Servers must be at least 19 years old to serve beer at on-premise outlets, and employees at off-premise outlets must be 18 years old to sell beer. - The sale of beer, wine and mixed beverages in sealed containers is permitted in grocery stores. - · Sunday sales are allowed. - · Keg registration is not required. - For every 100,000 residents ages 21 and older, there are 5.8 spirits outlets. - Beverage service training is voluntary.